 The first habit is being proactive.
 This means taking control of your responses rather than passively reacting to events.
 Like Viktor Frankl in a world war 2 Nazi concentration camp, you can't always control external circumstances, but you can control your inner response.
 Practice pausing before reacting to consider the best course of action.

 The second habit is to begin with the end in mind.
 Imagine your own funeral - what do you want people to say about your life and legacy?
-Craft a personal mission statement to guide your decisions and measure progress.
 Having a clear outcome in mind makes it easier to stay on the right path.

 The third habit is to put first things first through priority management.
-Use a time management matrix to categorize tasks by urgency and importance.
+Use a time management matrix to categorize tasks.
 Focus on important but not urgent activities which are crucial but often get neglected.
 Delegate or eliminate less critical items.

 The fourth habit is to think win-win.
 Zero-sum competition i.e. one person's gain is another person's loss won’t get you anywhere.
 Instead focus on seeking mutually beneficial outcomes through abundance thinking.
-This builds trust and enables collaboration.
 Structure relationships to incentivize mutual success.

 The fifth habit is to listen first, then to be understood.
 Go beyond just hearing someone's words to really understanding their perspective and emotions through empathetic listening.
 Reflect on their feelings before offering your own view.
-This builds deeper connections.

 The sixth habit is to create synergy by valuing others' strengths.
 Bring people together in an open environment where everyone feels respected.
 Different people have different skills and ideas, generating creative energy greater than the sum of the parts.

 The seventh habit is renewal through self-care.
-Maintain your physical, social, mental, and spiritual health through good nutrition, exercise, learning, relationships and reflection.
+Maintain your physical, social, mental, and spiritual.
 This gives you the resilience to practice the other habits effectively in the long term.

 In summary, highly effective people cultivate these habits.
 By consistently applying these timeless principles, you can achieve lasting positive results in your work and relationships.